-The 114th Congress will have the opportunity to weigh in on the conduct of U.S. policy toward Burma in 2015.
-Within 180 days of the enactment of the NDAA, the Secretary of Defense is to provide Congress with a "report on military-to-military engagement between the United States Armed Forces and the Burmese military."
+Within 180 days of the enactment of the NDAA, the Secretary of Defense was to have provided Congress with a "report on military-to-military engagement between the United States Armed Forces and the Burmese military."
 P.L.
-113-235 requires that the Secretary of State provide a report to Congress within 90 days of enactment "detailing steps taken by the United States and other international donors to protect human rights and address conflict in Rakhine State."
+113-235 required that the Secretary of State provide a report to Congress within 90 days of enactment "detailing steps taken by the United States and other international donors to protect human rights and address conflict in Rakhine State."
+Neither report has yet been submitted to Congress.
 Congress may also choose to press the Obama Administration for progress reports on Thein Sein's "11 commitments," the status of political prisoners, and the prospects for free and fair parliamentary elections in 2015.